 Flames Trade Keith Aulie, Dion Phaneuf & Fredrick Sjostrom to the Maple Leafs for Niklas Hagman, Jamal Mayers, Matt Stajan & Ian White (Jan.
 31, 2010)

 On a cold January night in 2010, the Flames and Maple Leafs orchestrated the second-biggest trade between the two franchises, swapping seven players, with two becoming critical members of their new clubs.
 First, the Flames acquired Niklas Hagman, who played 106 games with the team, collecting 42 points after a 120-game stint (75 points) with the Maple Leafs.
-He was joined by Jamal Mayers, a player that lasted only 27 games in Calgary, registering just six points after collecting 24 points in 115 games with Toronto.
+He was joined by Jamal Mayers, a player who lasted only 27 games in Calgary, registering just six points after collecting 24 points in 115 games with Toronto.

 Ian White was another piece in the transaction and suited up for 43 games earning 18 points, a far cry from the 105 he gathered in 296 games with the Maple Leafs.
-Yet, Matt Stajan, a star center who collected 223 career points in 445 games to this point, was the centerpiece in the Flames deal.
+Yet, Matt Stajan, a star center who collected 223 career points in 445 games up to that point, was the centerpiece in the Flames deal.
 While in Calgary, he played in 558 games collecting 223 points before leaving the NHL in 2018.

 Related: Revisiting the Dion Phaneuf Trade